lsd-rs/lsd/README.md

 - [x] Handle all the file types (block/char/pipe/etc)
 - [x] Handle the tree (`--tree`) output option
 - [ ] Handle the json (`--json`) output option

+## Contributors

+Everyone can contribute to this project, improving the code or adding functions.
+If anyone wants something to be added we will try to do it.

+As this is being updated regularly, don't forget to rebase your fork before creating a pull-request.

+## Credits

+Special thanks to [sharkdp](https://github.com/sharkdp) and his superb [fd](https://github.com/sharkdp/fd) from which I have stolen a lot of stuff.